paulo3011/opendatafrombrasil/README-en-US.md

 dim_partner_qualification|68      |
 */
 ```

+As we know the frequent access pattern, we defined the following strategy:

 - Was not used "Even" distribution because all tables can be joined and the high cost to do this operation
 - Was used "All" distribution for small tables to speed up joins (dim_city_code, dim_cnae, dim_country_code, dim_legal_nature, dim_partner_qualification)
 - Was used KEY distribution for larger tables to put similar values in the same slice and speed up queries